 “Doubt is the necessary tool of knowledge.” – Paul Tillich

 This post began as a personal letter to an evangelical christian friend, metamorphosed into a sort of a journal entry, and then into a collection of thoughts, meditations and fragments.
-As the days have passed and I rewrote, added or stripped away, I eventually came to the place where I wonder if this post – or any other of my posts for that matter – has any value or purpose.
+As the days have passed and I rewrote, added or stripped away, I eventually came to the place where I wonder if this post – or any other of my posts for that matter – has much value or purpose.

-As ever, I try to exorcise too many demons at once, with too many words, the net cast too wide -and the whole thing becomes an imbroglio.
+As ever, I try to exorcise too many demons at once, with too many words, the net cast too wide – and the whole thing becomes an imbroglio.
 I end up with more clutter than clarity.

 Are you a Christian?
 Have you been born again?
 Can I pray for you?

 A puzzling disquiet followed which I want to explore a little.
 A vague sense of self-betrayal, dishonesty, of duplicity, guilt even, settled in like a damp fog.
 And I felt like some ungrateful fellow, having been offered and accepted a grand day out, immediately wishing he’d stayed at home with a good book.
 To be honest, at the time, I felt slightly ensnared, like a fish attracted by a colourful lure, now struggling to free itself from the hook.

 Cognitive dissonance is the “discomfort experienced by an individual who holds two or more contradictory beliefs, ideas, or at the same time” (Source: Festinger).